OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 In this section you can find descriptions of some common errors and how to fix them.

-### File was not found
+### File wasn't found

 #### Symptoms

 When requesting a build, you're getting an error similar to:

 * Error generating application.
-This happened because script 'platforms/android/app/cordova-android-support-gradle-release/properties.gradle' was not found.
+This happened because script 'platforms/android/app/cordova-android-support-gradle-release/properties.gradle' wasn't found.
 Please check your script path and try again.

 * Error installing Cordova plugin: cordova-plugin-firebase': Error: ENOENT: no such file or directory, scandir 'platforms/android/assets/www/google-services.

 #### Cause

-This error occurs when building an app with a plugin that tries to access a file that cannot be found.
+This error occurs when building an app with a plugin that tries to access a file that can't be found.
 This can be caused by multiple reasons:

-* A plugin is not compatible with the MABS version that is being used due to the Cordova-android version
+* A plugin isn't compatible with the MABS version that's being used due to the Cordova-android version

-* A plugin has not been configured correctly
+* A plugin hasn't been configured correctly

 * There is an error in the plugin code

-If you are using the OneSignal Plugin and the file that was not found is `platforms/android/app/cordova-android-support-gradle-release/properties.gradle` then it is highly likely that you are not using the correct OneSignal Plugin version.
+If you are using the OneSignal Plugin and the file that wasn't found is `platforms/android/app/cordova-android-support-gradle-release/properties.gradle` then it's highly likely that you aren't using the correct OneSignal Plugin version.

 #### Resolution